manycore-research/SpatialGen/README.md

 ## ✨ News

+- [Nov, 2025] We release the training code of SpatialGen, incuding the multi-view diffusion training and the gassuain optimization.
 - [Nov, 2025] SpatialGen is accepted to 3DV 2026!
 - [Sep, 2025] We release the paper of SpatialGen!
 - [Aug, 2025] Initial release of SpatialGen-1.0!